 Vertebral compression fractures are often a result of automobile accidents.

-A vertebral compression fracture can be an extremely serious injury, because vertebrae protect the spinal cord and a severe compression fracture can the bone to break into fragments or displace it into the spinal cord where it can put pressure on the spinal cord.
+A vertebral compression fracture can be an extremely serious injury because vertebrae protect the spinal cord and a severe compression fracture can the bone to break into fragments or displace it into the spinal cord where it can put pressure on the spinal cord.
 This can result in partial or complete paralysis.
-In this post, our St. Louis car wreck lawyers will discuss what can cause a vertebral compression fracture and how they are diagnosed and treated.

 Cause of vertebral compression fractures